ImageMagick/Usage-Markdown/canvas/index.md

 There is an alternative to relying on [Virtual Pixels](../misc/#virtual-pixel).

-Basically we provide the 'virtual edge pixels' ourselves before operating on the image, so as to avoid any edge effects that may be present.
+Basically, we provide the 'virtual edge pixels' ourselves before operating on the image, so as to avoid any edge effects that may be present.
 And that is done by tiling the image over a slightly larger area first.
 After modifying the image, we can re-extract the tile, avoiding the edge distortions that were introduced.